addyosmani/backbone-fundamentals/README.md

 Although the RequireJS optimizer works fine in both Node and Java environments, it's strongly recommended to run it under Node as it executes significantly faster there.
 In my experience, it's a piece of cake to get setup with either environment, so go for whichever you feel most comfortable with.

-To get started with r.js, grab it from the RequireJS download page (http://requirejs.org/docs/download.html#rjs) or through NPM as specified here (http://requirejs.org/docs/optimization.html#download).
+To get started with r.js, grab it from the [RequireJS download page](http://requirejs.org/docs/download.html#rjs) or [through NPM](http://requirejs.org/docs/optimization.html#download).
 Now, the RequireJS optimizer works absolutely fine for single script and CSS files, but for most cases you'll want to actually optimize an entire Backbone project.
 You *could* do this completely from the command-line, but a cleaner option is using build profiles.

 Below is an example of a build file taken from the modular jQuery Mobile app referenced later in this book.
-A <strong>build profile</strong> (commonly named app.build.js) informs RequireJS to copy all of the content of <code>appDir</code> to a directory defined by <code>dir</code> (in this case '../release').
+A **build profile** (commonly named `app.build.js`) informs RequireJS to copy all of the content of `appDir` to a directory defined by `dir` (in this case `../release`).
 This will apply all of the necessary optimizations inside the release folder.
-The <code>baseUrl</code> is used to resolve the paths for your modules.
-It should ideally be relative to <code>appDir</code>.
+The `baseUrl` is used to resolve the paths for your modules.
+It should ideally be relative to `appDir`.

-Near the bottom of this sample file, you'll see an array called <code>modules</code>.
+Near the bottom of this sample file, you'll see an array called `modules`.
 This is where you specify the module names you wish to have optimized.
-In this case we're optimizing the main application called 'app', which maps to <code>appDir/app.js</code>.
-If we had set the <code>baseUrl</code> to 'scripts', it would be mapped to <code>appDir/scripts/app.js</code>.
+In this case we're optimizing the main application called 'app', which maps to `appDir/app.js`.
+If we had set the `baseUrl` to 'scripts', it would be mapped to `appDir/scripts/app.js`.

 ```javascript
 ({